-All students are encouraged to contact Student Resource Center (A-144) or call 716-614-6290 before you complete this process; especially the following students that may be additionally impacted:
+All students are encouraged to contact Student Success Center (D-102) or call 716-614-6290 before they complete this process; especially the following students that may be additionally impacted:

 - International Student

-- On waiting list for change of major
+- On the waiting list for change of major

 - Reside in on-campus housing

 Readmission: Contact the Admissions Office (A105) to file a readmit form or file on-line at www.niagaracc.suny.edu

 Financial Aid: Apply for Financial Aid every year, preferably in February or March.
 For students who withdraw in the fall and desire a spring loan, a new loan form must be submitted.

 Evening hours are available via ZOOM by appointment only on Tuesdays between 4-6pm; please email a request to firstname.lastname@example.org.